vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/mUlAvidyA-nirAsaH.md

 2) States are known directly through universal intuition and neither through sense perception, not volition nor through yogic or mystic experience.

-3) The entire waking world is pervaded by the waking state and it

 13

-does not exist outside the state, just as the dream world is within the dream state and not outside.
-Just as the dream body, mind as well as dreaming subject and object are within the dream state, so too the waking body, mind and the waking subject are within the waking
+3) The entire waking world is pervaded by the waking state and it does not exist outside the state, just as the dream world is within the dream state and not outside.+++(5)+++ Just as the dream body, mind as well as dreaming subject and object are within the dream state, so too the waking body, mind and the waking subject are within the waking state.

-state.

 4) The time series experienced in the waking state is different from that of dream and both are limited to their respective states only.
 There is no common time series as the basis for them.
 As for the deep sleep, there is no time related to it.
 Hence, it is a mistake to feel that the three states are occurring in a sequence.
 No one state can be accepted as preceding or succeeding the other.
 Therefore, no relation between them can be thought of.

-A translation into English
+#### A translation into English

 This was translated into English by late A.J.
 Alston, which was published from Shanti Sadan, London, in 1997.
 He was a lover and follower of Swamiji's prakriya, since he knew Sanskrit well he also translated Vedanta Prakriya Pratyabhijna of Swamiji before this book and published from the same place under the name “The Method of Vedanta".

 Though he was sincere, his translation particularly of this book is not very good.
 At many a places, he could not follow the construction of the sentence and badly failed to understand the purport.

-Special features of this edition
+#### Special features of this edition

 Swamiji's name in his former life (Purva Ashrama) before he renounced was Yellambalase Subrahmanya Sharma, but he was also known as Y. Subba Rao.
 Sri K.A.
-Krishnaswamy lyer refers to him by this latter name in his Introduction.
+Krishnaswamy Iyer refers to him by this latter name in his Introduction.
 In this edition we substituted it for his present well-known sanyasa name on the front page.

 Meanings of some difficult words of Introduction are provided in the foot notes.
 This is an addition in this edition.
-Shri lyer was a great critical scholar of both Eastern and Western philosophy.
+Shri Iyer was a great critical scholar of both Eastern and Western philosophy.
 He was also a scholar and a poet in English.
 Therefore, his English is both philosophical and poetic.
-Hence, we felt these foot notes necessary at least for some people.
+Hence, we felt these footnotes necessary at least for some people.

 Swamiji knew Shri K.A.
 Krishna Iyer from his college days, when the latter helped him in many ways.
 In fact, Swamiji wanted to write his biography but unfortunately he could not make it.
 But he composed some verses in praise of him in Sanskrit and one of which was printed on the back cover of the first edition.
 We reproduce below the verse followed by his comment from his autobiography.

+> श्रुतिशिरसि निगूढं शुद्धमद्वैततत्त्वं
+> कुमतिभिर् अनवाप्यं ह्य् एतदर्थं निबद्धम् ।
-श्रुतिशिरसि निगूढं शुद्धमद्वैततत्त्वं कुमतिभिरनवाप्यं ह्येतदर्थं निबद्धम् । व्यतनुत कृपया यः प्रेरयित्वा धियो मे तमखिल - हृदयज्ञं कृष्णसंज्ञं नतोऽस्मि ॥
+> व्यतनुत कृपया यः प्रेरयित्वा धियो मे
+> तम् अखिल-हृदयज्ञं कृष्णसंज्ञं नतोऽस्मि ॥
+>

-"I salute the one known as Krishna (Krishnaswamy Iyer) who knowing the heart of every one, kindly inspired my mind to enable me to compose this book, because the pure truth of Advaita found in the Vedanta is not easily comprehensible to the people of average intelligence."
+> "I salute the one known as Krishna (Krishnaswamy Iyer) who knowing the heart of every one, kindly inspired my mind to enable me to compose this book, because the pure truth of Advaita found in the Vedanta is not easily comprehensible to the people of average intelligence."

-The idea of this verse is that it is the Lord Shri Krishna alone who, through Krishnaswamy lyer, motivated me to write this book.
+The idea of this verse is that it is the Lord Shri Krishna alone who, through Krishnaswamy Iyer, motivated me to write this book.
 And it is a fact that it is only due to his inspiration and encouragement throughout that the book has seen the light of the day.
 He had such a great enthusiasm for this book that he, who would definitely go to sleep every night by 9.00, had kept himself awake until 12 p.m. only to discuss and praise the book.

-Editing :
+#### Editing

 1) We corrected the printing mistakes stated in the errata of the first edition and many others too.
 The sources of all the quotations in the body of the text as well as the foot notes have been traced and stated there itself in the brackets.